ALL APPOINTMENTS MADE ARE TELEPHONE CALLS FIRST

-On the Day Appointments (Please call from 8am.
-Online booking coming soon)
+On the Day Appointments (Please call from 8am or book online)

 The remaining appointments are kept free for booking the same day and these can be booked from 8.00am via telephone and also via online booking.
 We will try very hard to accommodate you in your first phone call.
 Consultations may be carried out by the most appropriate member of the practice team.

 **An appointment time will be offered when booking but during the pandemic telephone calls are being prioritised in order of clinical urgency.
 PLEASE keep your phone on you on the day of your appointment**